 - What is the total cost of the project?

 - Will the project be done in phases and when?

 The project will be done in two phases with the first phase starting in Spring 2020 and the second phase starting in approximately 2027.

 - Why is the Town paying for the sewer upgrade and not the users again?

 The sewer system is a Town of Hebron owned asset.
 The users paid for the initial infrastructure when the State of Connecticut mandated sewers be installed in Hebron.

 - What upgrades are planned for the pump stations for this project?

 Upgrades will be comprehensive and include replacement of pumps, valves/valve vaults, piping, instrumentation, electrical panels and control panels.
 Additionally, new emergency generators will be provided for each pump station.
 Provisions will be made to protect sensitive equipment on sites that are prone to flooding.
 Pump stations will be brought up to current building, fire and electrical codes.

 - Is there any source of financial assistance for the project (outside of town funds)?

-WPCA is investigating potential assistance through the Clean Water Fund program.
-Currently there is no grant money available for pump station upgrades but this will be revisited in the Fall of 2019 to see if any grant money becomes available.
+The WPCA has applied for funding under the DEEP Clean Water Fund program.
+Currently grant funding is not available for pump station upgrades but low interest loans may be available.
+These opportunities will be revisited in the fall of 2019.